 This 11-page PDF provides a similar account on

-the history of modern medicine and decline of infectious diseases - an excerpt from Dr Robert Sharpe's book "The Cruel Deception"
+the history of modern medicine and decline of mortality from infectious diseases - an excerpt from Dr Robert Sharpe's book "The Cruel Deception"

 The PDF is